π² Buying a Bike Through Your Limited Company: What You Need to Know

 Full corporation tax relief on the cost

-VAT can be reclaimed (if applicable)
+VAT can be reclaimed (if on normal VAT scheme)

 β Cons: